jaketracey/blog/content/blog/virtual-reality-accessibility/index.md

 ---

 One of the promises of virtual reality is the ability to bring to life worlds that would never have been possible using technologies from the past.
-The speed with which VR has progressed in visual and auditory fidelity has outpaced the web in many respects and with the announcement of a high level [set of accessiblity guidelines](https://developer.oculus.com/blog/introducing-the-accessibility-vrcs/) when publishing VR apps on the Oculus store, the speed with which a fully accessible VR future is becoming viable is increasing.
+The speed with which VR has progressed in visual and auditory fidelity has outpaced the web in many respects and with the announcement of a high level [set of accessibility guidelines](https://developer.oculus.com/blog/introducing-the-accessibility-vrcs/) when publishing VR apps on the Oculus store, the speed with which a fully accessible VR future is becoming viable is increasing.

 Given that VR is primarily a visual medium there is no requirement for the application to function for completely non-sighted users.
 There are, however, welcome additions to provide assistance for those with hearing, mobility and visual impairments.